 The model supports both Normal and Accelerator modes.
 The top-level structure of the ADS-B receiver model is shown in the following figure.

-The receiver input data is captured using HW/SW Co-Design Implementation of ADS-B Transmitter/Receiver Using Analog Devices AD9361/AD9364 running on the Zynq® platform.
+The receiver input data is captured using HW/SW Co-Design Implementation of ADS-B Transmitter/Receiver Using Analog Devices AD9361/AD9364 (Communications Toolbox Support Package for Xilinx Zynq-Based Radio) running on the Zynq® platform.
 The captured data represents the baseband received signal with a sampling rate of 4 MHz.
 The data contains 8 frames of extended squitter messages.
 The ADS-B transmitter modulates the 112-bit extended squitter messages using 2-bit pulse-position modulation, and adds a 16-bit prefix.
 Then, to generate 4 MHz data, each 240-bit message is zero-padded and upsampled by 2.

-The subsystems within are further described in the following sections.
+The subsystems listed here are described further in the following sections.